cficht/ripe-banana/README.md

 * refactor
 * improve chance in seed

-* make sure all requirements are met
+* make sure all requirements are met (models, routes)

-* test all routes in postman
+* test all routes in postman (get films by id has id, get actors by id has id)
 * deploy on heroku